root-project/root/tree/ntuple/v7/doc/specifications.md

 Otherwise the 16 least-significant bits, i.e bits 0:15, specify the size of the locator itself (see below).

 _T(ype)_: Zero for a simple on-disk or in-file locator, 1 otherwise.
-Can be interpreted as the sign bit of the size, i.e. negative sizes indicate non-disk locators.
+Can be interpreted as the sign bit of the size, i.e. negative sizes indicate non-standard locators.
 In this case, the locator should be interpreted like a frame, i.e. size indicates the _size of the locator itself_.

 _Offset_: